yoosiyeol/3D-Modeling-in-VR/Testing_Glut/readme.txt

 properties -> Linker -> generate -> addtioanl lib dir -> .\library
 -----------------------------------------------------------------------------
 How to use
-you Open 5 fingers -> Rotate Polygon
+Open 5 fingers -> Rotate Polygon

-When you want to just move your hand location, grab your hand
+When you want to just move your hand location, grab your hand and move